settinger/trigrafos/README.md

 # trígrafos
 A word game!
 If you are given an arbitrary three-letter string, can you come up with a word that includes that string?
-Available in Spanish, Portuguese, and English.
+Currently available in English and a variety of Romance languages.

 Trígrafos is meant as a game for foreign language vocabulary stretching, so this repo features both game code and corpus-processing code (for making new language versions).